 How is esophagitis diagnosed?

 You may see a healthcare provider called a gastroenterologist.
 This is a doctor who specializes in the digestive system.
-He or she will ask about your symptoms and health history.
-He or she will also give you a physical exam.
+They will ask about your symptoms and health history and will also give you a physical exam.
 You may also have tests.
 These include:

 - Upper GI series.
 This test takes X-ray images of your esophagus and stomach as you swallow a barium fluid.
 The test shows any problem areas.